dexedge/schatz/README.md

 ## Limitations

 The `schatz` script will try to download the entire range of images that you've requested.
-Sometimes this will work without a hitch, and you'll acquire (for example) all 38 images of *Alceste* in just a few seconds.
+Sometimes this will work without a hitch, and you'll acquire (for example) all 38 images of *Alceste* quite quickly.
 However, the LOC server sometimes becomes overtaxed: the script may download, say, 10 images, and then the next request will "hang".
 After an interval of time with no response, the `schatz` script will halt with an error.

 I'm currently investigating ways to deal with this situation.
 However, if you need to rerun the script to finish downloading a libretto, you can start with the first image that failed to download; you don't need to start over again from the beginning, as you will already have successfully downloaded the images up to the point that the request timed out.

-I've had best luck downloading outside of the Library of Congress's opening hours.
+The time of day seems to be important to the success of a download attempt.
+I've had best luck downloading outside of regular working hours, relative to the LOC (Eastern time in the United States).
+The download script currently has a built-in delay of 1 second between image requests to help with the time-out problem.

 Please feel free to contact me with questions, bug reports, or suggestions: